 National Midwifery Examination

 In order to sit the National Midwifery Exam, each NZ graduate must apply to the exam provider, Aspeq, to book their exam.
-Exams can be sat two weeks following formal completion of the programme of education, and once the school has notified the Council that the graduate has successfully completed the programme of education.
+Exams can be sat within ten calendar days following formal completion of the programme of education, and once the school has notified the Council that the graduate has successfully completed the programme of education.
 Formal completion does not mean graduation.

-A failure to provide all the necessary documentation for registration two weeks before sitting the National Midwifery Exam can mean that the graduate is withdrawn from their booked sitting.
-The Council will not make the decision to withdraw a graduate without contacting them first and giving them the opportunity to fulfil any requirements.
+A failure to provide all the necessary documentation for registration within 10 calendar days before sitting the National Midwifery Exam could mean that the graduate is withdrawn from their booked sitting.
+The Council will not make the decision to withdraw a graduate without contacting them first and giving them the opportunity to fulfill any requirements.

 While the Council will allow graduates to upload supporting identity documents electronically, the exact physical certified copies need to be sent to the Council for confirmation purposes.
 The certified copies of documents will be securely returned to the graduate once their registration has been processed.
 Uploaded copies will be retained in each graduate’s registration file.